Jon889/XCUITestRecorder/README.md

+This is no longer needed as recording is built into Xcode :)

 # XCUITestRecorder

 Records each UI Test to a video file and log file, so that you can see how the UI Test failed.